-- (7) Represents shares of Common Stock beneficially owned as of June 30, 2022, based on a Schedule 13G filed on July 8, 2022, by BlackRock, Inc. Based on information provided in such filing, BlackRock, Inc. has sole voting power with respect to 2,279,378 of the reported shares, shared voting power with respect to none of the reported shares, and sole dispositive power with respect to all of the reported shares.
-BlackRock, Inc. lists its address as 55 East 52nd Street, New York, NY 10055. - (8) Represents shares of Common Stock beneficially owned as of December 30, 2022, based on a Schedule 13G filed on February 9, 2023, by FMR LLC.
+- (5) Represents shares of Common Stock beneficially owned as of August 21, 2023, based on a Schedule 13D/A filed on August 23, 2023, by JANA Partners LLC.
+In such filing, JANA Partners LLC lists its address as 767 Fifth Avenue, 8th Floor, New York, New York 10153. - (6) Represents shares of Common Stock beneficially owned as of December 30, 2022, based on a Schedule 13G filed on February 9, 2023, by FMR LLC.
 Abigail P. Johnson is a Director, the Chair and the Chief Executive Officer of FMR LLC.
 Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
-The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-FMR LLC lists its address as 245 Summer Street, Boston, Massachusetts 02210.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
+Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, as amended, to form a controlling group with respect to FMR LLC.
+In such filing, FMR LLC lists its address as 245 Summer Street, Boston, Massachusetts 02210.